Alipay Developer Center

 - Set the gateway URL for the production environment.

 After configuring for the production environment, you can launch your application by clicking the Launch button.

 As an ISV, in addition to following the integration guidelines, you need to set the Agent-Token header as described in the Alipay API specification for each API call with an authorization token.
 The token is necessary for Alipay to identify the merchant you serve.

 You can only launch an application after you have signed the business contract with Alipay.
-After the application has launched, email verification is needed if you need to modify configuration details such as the public key or notification URL.
+If you need to modify configuration details, such as the public key or notification URL after the application has launched, email verification is needed.

 ISV needs further actions after completing all the above steps in integration.

 This step is only required for ISVs.
 Once your application is launched to live, merchants can onboard.
 In Alipay Developer Center, you can manage existing authorized merchants under Application Authorization.
 You can generate your specific authorization URL by clicking Generate Authorization URL, and share it with merchants that authorize you as an ISV.
 If your application is not launched to live, this button is disabled.

 Figure 14.
 Generate authorization URL